 Well that’s a big question – let’s start here.
 I’m a writer, an adventurer and a traveller, a corporate leader, a student and a teacher.
-I’m a wife, a mother and new grandmother (that’s still hard for me to believe).
 I’ve spent most of my career in senior executive positions in the corporate and public sector and whilst I remain there for the time being, of recent times I’ve been growing, learning and developing in areas that really light me up.

-More than anything, I love my family and friends – they’re my greatest loves, my greatest fans and my greatest teachers.
+More than anything, I love my family and friends – they’re my greatest loves, my greatest support and my greatest teachers.

 “Let your life be your message” Mahatma Gandhi